PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner argued that Rycyna discloses every element of independent claim 16, which recites a multi-panel display system.
-Rycyna's system 100 is explicitly described as a modular presentation system comprising a mechanical support structure (connecting brackets 212) and multiple LED display panels (panels 203) mounted to it.
-Petitioner contended that each panel in Rycyna includes a casing with a recess, attachment points for adjacent panels, a PCB with LED modules, and its own power supply.
-Crucially, Rycyna teaches that its system is sealed to be waterproof, exposed to the environment without traditional cabinets, and is cooled passively without fans, directly mapping to the limitations of claim 16.
-Dependent claims 18 (framework of louvers) and 19 (data receiver box) were also argued to be expressly disclosed in Rycyna's figures and description.
+- Prior Art Mapping: Petitioner asserted that Rycyna alone discloses every element of independent claim 16, which is directed to a multi-panel display system.
+Rycyna teaches a modular display system comprising a mechanical support structure (e.g., connecting brackets) with multiple LED panels mounted to form an integrated display.
+Petitioner mapped elements of Rycyna to show each panel includes a casing with a recess, attachment points, a PCB, LEDs, and a power supply.
+Critically, Petitioner argued that Rycyna explicitly teaches the system is sealed to be waterproof for environmental exposure without the use of traditional cabinets and is cooled passively without fans, directly reading on the claim limitations.
+Petitioner further argued that Rycyna also teaches the additional limitations of dependent claim 18 (a framework of louvers) and claim 19 (a data receiver box/controller mounted to the support structure).

 4. Key Claim Construction Positions